St. Tammany Parish, Louisiana

-St. Tammany Parish is included in the New Orleans–Metairie metropolitan statistical area.
+St. Tammany Parish comprises the Slidell–Mandeville–Covington metropolitan statistical area, which is also included in the New Orleans–Metairie–Slidell combined statistical area.
 St. Tammany Parish is one of the fastest-growing parishes in the state, along with Livingston and Ascension.
 The population has quadrupled since 1970, and is expected to double again by 2030, expecting to diversify the population of the parish.
-Though it was not heavily directly damaged by Hurricane Katrina, the community is growing in large part due to subsequent displacement of populations because of the shifting landscape in the larger Metropolitan area due to the recovery and subsequent climate change effects.
+Though it was not heavily directly damaged by Hurricane Katrina, the community is growing in large part due to subsequent displacement of populations, with many coming from the New Orleans metropolitan area seeking to avoid hurricane and weather-related threats, caused in part due to climate change.

 History

 Pre-history

 St. Tammany was originally inhabited by numerous Indian peoples, including the Colapissas, Bayou Goulas, Chickasaw, Biloxi, Choctaw and Pensacola nations (although Frederick S. Ellis, in his book St. Tammany Parish: L'autre Côté du Lac, claims that the regionally prominent Choctaw tribe did not arrive in the area until after it had begun to be settled by Europeans).

 In 1699, Pierre Le Moyne d'Iberville, a French explorer, was the first European to visit the area of present-day St. Tammany Parish.
 While exploring lakes Pontchartrain and Maurepas, Iberville wrote in his journal, "The place where I am is one of the prettiest I have seen, fine level ground bare of canes.
 The land north of the lakes is a country of pine trees mixed with hard woods.
 The soil is sandy and many tracks of buffalo and deer can be seen."